3310 Mobile

 Opportunity For Improvement

-Residents of 3310 Apartment Homes need an easy, centralized way to access and track apartment information, make maintenance requests, and report community issues so they can spend their valuable time focusing on other important aspects of their lives.
+Residents of 3310 Apartment Homes need an easy, centralized way to access apartment information, make maintenance requests, and report maintenance issues so they can spend their valuable time focusing on other important aspects of their lives.

 A mobile app will be more accessible and improve upon the current resident portal by utilizing a streamlined interface to highlight the most important features and resources to address resident needs.